 Here are some great Teflon-free alternatives:

-Summary: Most modern nonstick cookware is safe if you use it correctly.
-You can also choose from a number of nonstick alternatives, including cast iron, ceramic and stainless steel cookware.
+Most modern nonstick cookware is safe if you use it correctly.
+You can also choose from several nonstick alternatives, including cast iron, ceramic, and stainless steel.

 Nonstick cookware is found in many kitchens worldwide.